 13. Provide training on the process of holding walking meetings

-The idea of conducting meetings while walking may seem like a joke to some people.
+The idea of conducting meetings while walking may seem laughable to some people.
 Traditionally, corporate meetings have always been held in offices, conference rooms, or board rooms where all the attendees are sitting down.

-But new studies have shown that talking walks while conducting important business meetings can actually increase the creative thought process of all parties involved.
+But new studies have shown that taking walks while conducting important business meetings can actually increase the creative thought process of all parties involved.

-So train your lower level managers how to conduct these walking meetings with their employees and clients.
-Naturally, you don’t want to surprise people with walking meetings because you may have clients or employees that are not physically able to participate or they may not be dressed appropriately, especially if you go outside.
+So, train your lower-level managers on how to conduct these walking meetings with their employees and clients.
+Naturally, you don’t want to surprise people with walking meetings because you may have clients or employees that are not physically able to participate, or they may not be dressed appropriately, especially if you go outside.

 The best way to arrange these meetings is to conduct them in small groups and request approval from all the attendees ahead of time.
 You don’t even have to emphasize the health value of walking meetings all that much.
 Just talk about the benefits it provides such as mental clarity, enhancing creative thinking, and less stress or nervousness.

 14. Post maps for outdoor walking routes or trails